 Demonstrate the ability to meet minimal nutrition and texture requirements when building a Food Hierarchy.

-Discuss the clinical rational behind all foods selected in the Food Hierarchy.
+Discuss the clinical rationale behind all foods selected in the Food Hierarchy.

 Discuss and demonstrate progression in Food Hierarchies to develop specific oral motor and sensory skills for feeding for a client.